MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-marketing.md

 Referencing above acronyms, old brand names and old UIs will make your app fail marketing validation promptly.

 > [!NOTE]
 > All content, videos, screenshots etc. must list the product name as **Microsoft Dynamics 365 Business Central** or **Dynamics 365 Business Central**.
 These are the ONLY options.
 Don't use acroynms, shorten the name or abbreviate it or use old product names.
-Always use the most current version of Dynamics 365 Business Central in screenshots, videos etc. Not permitted BC, Business Central, D365 or any other variation that is NOT **Microsoft Dynamics 365 Business Central** or **Dynamics 365 Business Central**.
+Always use the most current version of Dynamics 365 Business Central in screenshots, videos etc. Not permitted BC, D365 or any other variation that is NOT **Microsoft Dynamics 365 Business Central** or **Dynamics 365 Business Central**.

-## <a name="OfferSummary"></a>Offer Name and Offer Summary
+## <a name="OfferSummary"></a>Offer Name

 | General requirements | Description |Requirements |
 |----------------------|-------------|-------------|